Online Reputation: How to Monitor and Respond to Customer Reviews

 In Sum

-Managing your online reputation isn’t hard but it does need your attention when you are searching for how to attract customers.
-Read some of our customer success reviews here.
+Managing your online reputation isn’t hard, but it does require your attention when researching how to attract customers.
+Please read some of our customer success reviews here.

-Otherwise, you won’t know what people are saying about you online until you really need them, and they stay home…typing.
+Otherwise, you won’t know what people say about you online until you need them, and they stay home…typing.